balena-io/docs/CONTRIBUTING.md

 Thank you for contributing to the docs!
 We have a few guidelines which will allow your awesome PR to pass our CI checks and successfully merge.

-## Creating Commits & following Semantic Versioning
+## Creating Commits in line with Semantic Versioning

 The docs version numbering adheres to [Semantic Versioning](http://semver.org/).
 Please include  *atleast one commit* in your PR that marks the change-type for the system.